Shopify/unity-buy-sdk/EXAMPLES.md

     // Init only needs to be called once ShopifyBuy.Init(accessToken, shopDomain);

-    // the following will query the shop for all products ShopifyBuy.Client().products((products, error) => {
+    // The following queries the shop for all products ShopifyBuy.Client().products((products, error) => {
         if (error != null) {
             Debug.Log(error.Description);